Peacock Bass Gear

 If you’re bringing your own gear, we recommend quality 3 piece pack rods such as those available from G. Loomis or St. Croix.
 One piece rods are a nightmare to transport on international and charter flights.
 Two rods will serve the purpose.
 Three will fill just about all likely applications.
 With reels, quality is important.
 Bring something that will hold up under a week’s worth of abusive use.
 Stay as small and light as possible and select for fast retrieves.

-Most necessary – Jig Rig - A Medium-Light, six to seven foot, fast action spinning rod with a line rating of 6-12 pound test and a lure capacity of 1/8-3/4 ounce.
+Most necessary – Jig Rig - A Medium-Light, six to seven foot, fast action graphite spinning rod with a line rating of 6-12 pound test and a lure capacity of 1/8-3/4 ounce.
 Pair it with a lightweight, fast retrieve (6.4:1 or better) spinning reel (Shimano 2500 size) loaded with 30 pound test braided line (mono just won't work well here).
+This is the precise rig we provide for your use at no charge.
 You can cast 1/2 oz. jigs a mile and reel them in all day long.
 Yes, we're exceeding the rod’s line rating, but hopefully, you're setting your drag carefully.

 Most necessary – Chopper Rig – A Medium-Heavy 6 and 3/4 foot (or shorter), fast action baitcasting rod coupled with a quality casting reel (Shimano Curado 200 or 300 size) with the fastest possible retrieve (7.0:1 or better).
+This is the precise rig we provide for your use at no charge.
 This outfit is designed to sling big surface prop baits with ease and accuracy.
 Use a rod with a line rating of 10 to 30 pounds and a lure capacity of ½ to 2 ounce.
 Load this rig with 65 pound test braided line and you're ready to probe tight cover, brush and logs with big woodchoppers or riprollers.

 Optional addition - A stiff, seven foot medium baitcasting rod with a supple, fast action tip, a line rating of 8-17 pounds and a lure capacity of ¼ to 1 ounce is fine.
 Mount a lightweight, fast retrieve (7.0:1 or better) casting reel with 50 pound test braided line.
 This gives you a light but tough rig, perfect for fishing smaller stick baits and swimming plugs.